-'Red Mammoth' beets store well and reach a very large size.
-The oval to spindle-shaped roots can reach twenty to twenty five pounds.
-They are a dull red color with white flesh and provide an excellent amount of food value per acre.
+As described above, 'Red Mammoth' fodder beets store well and reach a very large size.
+The oval to spindle-shaped roots can reach twenty to twenty-five pounds each.
+They have a dull red color skin with white flesh and provide an excellent amount of food value per acre.
 Each packet contains four grams, which is approximately 300 seeds.